JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 }
 ```

 Now, the system is ready to work !
-Just start the Sumerian scene, ask the host to switch on the webcam, and the host should be able to detect you if your face is known on the Rekognition collection.
+Just start the Sumerian scene, ask the host to switch on the webcam, and the host should be able to detect you if your face is known on the recognition collection.

-If you want to learn more about how the facial recognition and emotion detection works, read the next part.
+If you want to learn more about how the facial recognition and emotion detection actually works, read the next part.

 ### How AWS Rekognition works

 All AWS services calls use asynchronous request.
-In order to synchronize the result, the request results are casted into [Promise](https://javascript.info/promise-basics) (result of an asynchronous request operation).
+In order to synchronize the operations, the request results are casted into [Promise](https://javascript.info/promise-basics) (result of an asynchronous request operation).

 ##### Emotion detection

 The emotion detection uses the [detectFaces](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Rekognition.html#detectFaces-property) function of AWS Rekognition taking in parameter the binary image to analyze.
-The result is cast to Promise and contains faces information such as face size, emotions detected…
+The result is cast to Promise and contains faces information such as it size, emotions detected…

 ```js
 function detectFace(img){